gibbz00/evolve/README.md

 The automation is divided into two parts.
 The role taken by the parts differ depending on the chosen base or hardware configuration.
 E.g A Dockerfile can handle all tasks from the respective stages and must therefore only have one.
 Anyway, here's the general role of each part.

 * Preparation (prepare.sh) - Preparation of boot and filesystem.
-Hostname, locale and enabling remote access with SSH.
-* Setup (setup.sh) - Upon first standalone boot.
+* Setup (setup.sh) - After first standalone boot.
 User setup, package installations and personal configuartion setup.

 ### Features